UrbsLab/STREAMLINE/README.md

 * Shapley value calculation and visualizations
 * Create ensemble model from all trained models which can then be evaluated on hold out replication data
 * Expand available model visualization opportunities for model interpretation
+* Improve Catboost implementation:
+    * Allow it to use internal feature importance estimates as an option
+    * Give it the list of features to be treated as categorical
+* New `UsefulNotebooks` providing even more post-run data visualizations and customizations

 ### Algorithmic extensions
 * Addition of other ML modeling algorithm options